Primary Navigation Mobile

 • The Parkers pick of the best used cars for £5,000

-• A great range – from city cars to brilliant SUVs
+• A great range – from city cars, via sports cars, to brilliant SUVs

 • Find them all on Parkers Cars for Sale

 Ever wondered what the best used cars for under £5,000 are?
-Before we get into that, it’s worth saying that this price point is a most effective way of getting on the road for a reasonable sum of money.
-The cars available are young enough not to be completely worn out, and may even have had a lot of maintenance done already, but the depreciation has done the worst it can.
+This price point is, arguably, one of the most hotly contested: the sheer variety of cars on offer will meet the needs of almost every motorist.
+These motors, young enough not to be completely worn out, are bottoming out of their depreciation curve – they may even have had a lot of maintenance done already.

-So if you’re after a family car, something that’s perfect for your first car or need a little more luxury, we have you covered with our list of the best secondhand cars for under £5,000.
-As always, the advice is shop around, do your research, and get a car history check.
+Whatever you’re after – a family car, a first car or something a little more luxurious, we have you covered with our list of the best secondhand cars for under £5,000.
+As always, the advice is shop around, do your research and get a car history check.
+Scroll down for our most recommended choices

 The Skoda Yeti was the perfect family SUV long before they became as popular as they are today, and that might explain why they are so popular now.
 It’s been off-sale now for some time, which means that getting a good example for not much money is possible – with the cheapest examples now dipping well below £5,000.